Reduced-order models of wall shear stress patterns in the left atrial appendage from a data-augmented atrial database: Discussion

 \section{Discussion}

-Computational fluid dynamics (CFD) analyses of left atrial (LA) blood flow in patient-specific anatomical models are gaining recognition as a tool to investigate the hemodynamic substrate for ischemic stroke in patients with atrial fibrillation (AF) \cite{Koizumi2015,Otani2016, Mill2020, gonzalo2022non, corti2022impact, garcia2021demonstration, duenas2021comprehensive, bucelli2022mathematical, feng2019analysis, duran2023pulmonary}.
+Computational fluid dynamics (CFD) analyses of left atrial (LA) blood flow in patient-specific anatomical models are gaining recognition as a tool to investigate the hemodynamic substrate for ischemic stroke in patients with atrial fibrillation (AF) \rebuttal{\cite{bucelli2022mathematical, Otani2016, duenas2021comprehensive, Koizumi2015, corti2022impact, garcia2021demonstration, duran2023pulmonary, Mill2020, gonzalo2022non, feng2019analysis}}.
 For each prescribed combination of inflow/outflow boundary conditions and motion of the atrial wall, CFD analysis produces a faithful 4D (3D, time-resolved) representation of flow through the atrium, which allows computing surrogate metrics of thrombosis risk, for example, blood residence time, or modeling the coagulation cascade.
 Special attention is devoted to metrics of left atrial appendage (LAA) stasis because the LAA is the most common site of atrial thrombosis \cite{DiBiase2012, yamamoto2014complex}.
-However, these metrics are sensitive to parameters such as LA wall kinetics \cite{garcia2021demonstration, duenas2021comprehensive}, PV flow split \cite{duran2023pulmonary}, or cardiac output \cite{duenas2022morphing}, which can vary significantly over the course of the day for a given patient.
-They are also sensitive to geometrical factors such as LAA volume, ostium area, or LAA morphology, which can vary over the course of months due to adverse remodeling in patients with AF \cite{levy2005remodelling, boyle2021fibrosis}.
-Furthermore, the diversity of LAA morphologies makes it difficult to interpret and compare data from CFD analyzes performed on different patient-specific anatomies.
+However, these metrics are sensitive to parameters such as LA wall kinetics \rebuttal{\cite{duenas2021comprehensive, garcia2021demonstration}}, PV flow split \rebuttal{\cite{Lantz2018a, duran2023pulmonary}}, or cardiac output \cite{duenas2022morphing}, which can vary significantly throughout the day for a given patient.
+They are also sensitive to geometrical factors such as LAA volume, ostium area, or LAA morphology, which can vary over months due to adverse remodeling in patients with AF \rebuttal{\cite{boyle2021fibrosis, levy2005remodelling}}. \rebuttal{Recent studies also suggest that considering hematocrit-dependent blood viscosity and MV annulus anatomy can improve the patient-specificity of simulations \cite{gonzalo2022non, zhang2023computational}.} Furthermore, the diversity of LAA morphologies makes it challenging to interpret and compare data from CFD analyses performed on different patient-specific anatomies.
 Despite notable efforts, these uncertainties have made it difficult to derive a generalizable understanding of the determinants of LAA stasis \cite{morales2021deep, Chahine2023Machine}.